authelia/authelia/docs/configuration/session.md

   # Note: the login portal must also be a subdomain of that domain.
   domain: example.com

+  # The remember me duration
+  # Value of 0 disables remember me
+  # Value is in seconds, or duration notation
+  remember_me_duration: "1"

   # The redis connection details (optional)
   # If not provided, sessions will be stored in memory
   redis: